PurpleAvatar/multiscale_biological_modeling/_pages/motifs/motifs_home.md

 ---
 permalink: /motifs/home
-title: "About this Module"
+title: "Introduction to Transcription Factors"
 sidebar:
  nav: "motifs"
 ---

-# (Something about scale of interest)
+## (Something about scale of interest)

 * Discussion of the scale that we are interested in now -- a very fine-grained scale involving the interaction between proteins and genes.

 * Biological networks and extending our particle simulators to answer questions about "why" and "how" unintelligent systems can build nontrivial systems.

-# Introduction to transcription
+## Introduction to transcription

 * Need to have an introduction to the biological process of transcription.
 Disclaimer that learners with an in-depth knowledge of biology should skim it to the following section.